epogrebnyak/econometrics-navigator/docs/blogs.md

 Blogs may seem as an outdated fashion of communication, but they often present a wider story than a twitter post.

-Below there are some blogs that enlight and inspire about statistics and econometrics.
+Below there are some personal blogs that enlight and inspire about statistics and econometrics.
 They are regularly updated.

 - [Matt Bogard](http://econometricsense.blogspot.com/)